barklan/hugo-dead-simple/README.md

 ## Features

-- Light and dark themes
+- Auto light and dark themes
-- Everything is lazy loaded
+- Fast without bullshit - minified, minimal vanilla css, images are lazy-loaded, system fonts, no CDNs, functional without js if Katex is not used
 - Site-wide search
 - Keyboard-friendly: `h` to home, `t` to tags, `i` to search, `Tab` to navigate posts and search
 - Dynamic wiki-style table of contents